What is gnathostomiasis?

 - It may be erythematous, pruritic or painful.

-- Usually it is solitary, however multiple lesions have been reported.
+- Usually, it is solitary.
+However, multiple lesions have been reported.

 - The most common sites are the trunk or upper limbs.

-Visceral disease is due to migration of gnathostomiasis larvae within the body
+The visceral disease is due to migration of gnathostomiasis larvae within the body

 - Pleuritic chest pain